Françoise Mallet-Joris: Career

 Lilar began her literary career with the publication of Le rempart des Béguines in 1951.
 She published under the name Françoise Mallet to avoid embarrassing her family, due to the novel's scandalous (lesbian) content.
 Later on in her career, however, she altered her penname to Françoise Mallet-Joris so as not to be confused with Robert Mallet.
 Le rempart des Béguines was translated and published in America as The Illusionist and later on it was reprinted under the titles Into the Labyrinth and The Loving and the Daring.
 It is set in a town that resembles Mallet-Joris' native Antwerp and addresses the themes of social class and lesbianism.
 She followed her first work with a sequel in 1955 named La chambre rouge, in English; The Red Room.
 In it, she focused less on lesbian themes but continued her treatment of social class and norms in Belgium.

 Lilar became quite a prominent literary and public figure in France.
 As her career progressed, she mostly abandoned her Belgian roots, instead opting for a very Parisian career.

+Her poem "Je veux pleurer comme Soraya" ("I Want to Cry Like Soraya") was inspired by the divorce of Soraya Esfandiary-Bakhtiary from Shah Mohammad Reza Pahlavi in 1958.
+The poem was adapted into a hit pop song, composed and sung by Marie-Paule Belle, released in 1995.

 Her last novel, Ni vous sans moi, ni moi sans vous, was published in 2007.